 Step 1: Don your gloves and glasses and carefully twist three of the branches together, staggering the ends.

-Step 2: Bend the stems into a circular shape and either twine the ends (the thorns help keep them in place) or use floral wire.
+Step 2: Bend the stems into a circular shape and twine the ends together.
+Secure them with floral wire.

 Step 4: Use the shears to cut the thorns off one side of the wreath.
-This lets it hang flat against your door.
+This will allow it to hang flat against your door.

 Step 5: Cut the felt into small pieces and glue them to the cut side of the wreath to prevent possible scratches.

 Step 6: Carefully tie the ribbon into a lark’s head knot.
-See Box & Bow Wreath instructions above for details.
+See Box and Bow Wreath instructions above for details.

 Step 7: Glue the flowers around the wreath any way you like.